-We also compare our algorithms to a random walk and a fixed-route patrol.
-The random walk is chosen because it is considered as the most conservative approach which covers the entire field in long run.
+We also compare our algorithms to two intuitive heuristics, namely, a random walk and a fixed-route patrol.
+The random walk is chosen because it is considered as the most conservative approach.
+Over a long run, a random walk can cover the entire field.
+Hence it does not have a blind spot.
 The fixed-route patrol traverses the field using a pre-defined route.
 It is considered as energy efficient but might not treat each cell equally due to the route selection.
 We increase the radio source number from 2 to 10 to observe the performance of each method.
 For each trial, we test all three methods.
 We repeat for 10 trials for each radio source number and compute the average time required for localizing all radio sources.
-Fig. 5(b) illustrates comparison results.
+Fig. 8 illustrates comparison results.
 It is clear that the RWA significantly outperforms the two heuristics.
 It is also surprising that the fixed route patrol is no much better than the random walk.
 However, the result can be explained that the robot motion for the two heuristics does not consider sensor location distribution and hence cannot achieve good performance.